I am new to chess/Chicago, what do i need to know about the chicago chess center?

 Welcome to Chicago, and if you’re new to the game, welcome to chess!

-The Chicago Chess Center offers a wide range of opportunities for beginners and advanced players.
+The Chicago Chess Center (CCC) offers a wide range of opportunities for beginners and advanced players.
 For those new to the game, here are a few things we recommend to start your chess journey:

 WHAT DO i NEED TO KNOW FOR MY FIRST RATED TOURNAMENT?